Greece Moments Greece Moments

 The volcanic beach of Skala Eresou

-A little above the mouth of the river you will come to a bridge.
-Here are countless turtles in the water and stretch their heads up to the bridge.
-They are already used to some holidaymakers feeding them breadcrumbs.
+A little above the river mouth, you’ll come to a bridge.
+Here, countless turtles frolic in the water and stretch their little heads up toward the bridge.
+They’re already used to vacationers feeding them breadcrumbs.

 Lesvos turtles chalandra river skala eresou